elcorto/psweep/README.rst

 See ``examples/vary_1_param_study_column.py``.

 Post-processing is not the scope of the package.
 The database is a DataFrame and that's it.
-You can query it and use your full pandas Ninja skills here (e.g. "give me all psets where parameter 'a' was between 10 and 100, while 'b' was constant, which were run last week and the result was not < 0" ... you get the idea.
+You can query it and use your full pandas Ninja skills here, e.g. "give me all psets where parameter 'a' was between 10 and 100, while 'b' was constant, which were run last week and the result was not < 0" ... you get the idea.

-To ease post-processing, it is useful practice to add a constant parameter named e.g. "study" or "scan" to label a certain range of runs.
+To ease post-processing, it is useful practice to add a constant parameter named "study" or "scan" to label a certain range of runs.
 If you, for instance, have 5 runs where you scan values for parameter 'a' while keeping parameters 'b' and 'c' constant, you'll have 5 ``_run_id`` values.
 When querying the database later, you could limit by ``_run_id`` if you know the